 This is the starting point for determining your solar and battery requirements.
-You need to ensure that the solar setup you purchase is going to easily cover what ever you remove from your batteries.
+You need to ensure that the camping solar setup you purchase is going to easily cover what ever you remove from your batteries.

 You can work out total consumption fairly easily, in amp hours.
 From there, your solar needs to easily be able to replace what you consume every day, in about 4 – 6 hours of sunlight.
 Although you will probably get more hours of daylight, the actual period where solar will generate decent amounts of power is substantially less.

 Available space for fixed panels

 A huge constraint for many people is where they can mount fixed solar panels.
 Caravans have it super easy; you have more roof space than you can poke a stick at, and today its not uncommon to have a 1600 – 2000W array on a larger caravan solar setup.

 Camper trailers are almost impossible to mount big, fixed panels on unless you make use of a boat loader, like we have.
 4WD’s are also not the easiest; if you mount them on top of roof racks, then you lose the ability to put gear up there, or if you do, it wont generate any power when you have things on top.